International Education Centre

-Recep from Turkey is a first year Ph.D student at the School of Sport, Health and Exercise Science.
+Recep from Turkey is a first year Ph.D student.

 "Although Bangor is not a big city, it is probably one of the most beautiful university settings in the UK surrounded by mountains and the sea; it is perfect for outdoorsy people.
 For me it is large enough for energy and enthusiasm, but small enough for individualism.

 Anne is from Nigeria and is 23 years old.

 "Bangor has amazing landscape and kind people "

 Nebu George is 25 years old and from Mumbai, India.